SkylineCommunications/dataminer-docs/user-guide/Cloud_Platform/Catalog/Change_email_cloud_account.md

 1. Visit [community.dataminer.services](https://community.dataminer.services/) with the new account.

-1. Contact ? to have your existing data transferred to the new account.
+1. Contact <back.office@skyline.be> to have your existing data transferred to the new account.

    You will be asked for confirmation before the data are transferred.